 All I had to do was ask!

-Since the big realisation that just asking people what works for them I have gone nuts with it.
+Since the big realisation that I should just ask people what works for them, I have gone nuts with it.
 I now have a lot of 3 to 4 answer questions scattered around in my marketing and it is working a treat!
 I can see exactly what my market want and then give it to them!
-I ask everything from where they’re at in their business right now through to why they didn’t invest in my product or service.
+I ask everything from where they're at in their business right now through to why they didn't invest in my product or service.

 There is a trick to this though!
 You can't simply ask "why didn't you buy this product" because you will get a lot of "it's too expensive" type answers.
 Price has very little to do with a buying decision.
 The buying decision is about value.